sunbirddy/FaceRecognition/README.md

 (puts eyeline horizontally and resizes it to 100x100)

 usage: make && ./main <filepath>
-or ./main -c for real-time webcam stream as a source (not implemented yet)
+or ./main -c for real-time webcam stream as a source

+to exit from live camera feed, press escape

 compiled with: make